Jonathan1366/facial-expression-detection-cnn/README.md

 🔍 Use Case
 This model can be used for:

-a.
-Facial expression-based emotion detection
+- Facial expression-based emotion detection
-b.
-Behavioral analysis in HCI (Human-Computer Interaction)
+- Behavioral analysis in HCI (Human-Computer Interaction)
-c.
-Real-time camera-based affective computing (requires additional optimization)
+- Real-time camera-based affective computing (requires additional optimization)